unioncredit/creditclub/_posts/introducing-credit-club.md

   A new financial primitive where:
 - **Capital becomes renewable**: $1 can become $1.10 when put to productive use, no need for a "greater fool".
-- **Trust becomes collateral**: Your reputation within your community secures your credit
+- **Trust becomes collateral**: Your reputation within your community secures globally usable credit
-- **Value stays Local**: Local financial relationships strengthen economic ecosystems
+- **Value stays Local**: Local financial relationships strengthen local economic ecosystems

 ## Long Term Capital Games
 In modern banking, your deposits in your local "community" bank branch do not increase the number of local loans.
 Nor does your good credit behavior significantly affect the returns of anyone local to you.